sameen-ahmad31/Shopping-Cart/README.md

-## Shopping Cart Project - Coffee Shop in Madrid, Spain🇪🇸
+## Shopping Cart Project - Coffee Shop in Madrid, Spain 🇪🇸
 I have developed a shopping cart project for a coffee shop based in Madrid, Spain, using SQL, Python, and Flask.
 The website allows users to interact with various features, and here's a summary of its functionalities:

 - User Authentication: